maikonalexandre/whatsemoji-extension/README.md

 ## 📌 Install

 > [!IMPORTANT]
-> Before proceeding, make sure your browser has developer mode activated
+> Before proceeding, make sure your browser has developer mode activated.

 You will need: